What we do…

-Design Onscreen—The Initiative for Architecture and Design on Film is a non-profit foundation dedicated to producing, promoting and preserving high-quality films on architecture and design.
+Design Onscreen is a 501.c.3 private operating foundation dedicated to producing, promoting and preserving high-quality films on architecture and design.
+Here is a current list of our films (not including our newest film: Frey II).

 - distributes its programming widely, via multiple media formats and public screenings, to national and international audiences;

-- promotes a greater general understanding and appreciation of post-World War II design;
+- promotes a greater general understanding and appreciation of post-World War II architecture & design;

 - informs and elevates the ongoing “conversation” among professional architects and designers;